u-root/u-root/integration/README.md

 pkg/vmtest takes in integration test options, and given those and the environment variables, uses pkg/qemu to start a QEMU VM with the correct command line and configuration.

-There are a couple of ways to test:
-* Custom initramfs: provide an initramfs that will be used in the VM.
-* Custom uinit: provide a uinit.
-The testing setup will generate an initramfs with that uinit.
-* Test commands: provide the set of commands to be tested.
-The testing setup will generate an initramfs that runs those commands.

 Files that need to be shared with the VM are written to a temp dir which is exposed as a Plan 9 (9p) filesystem in the VM.